 Are you struggling to find solutions for your business?
 You’re not alone.
-Trying to stay successful and one step ahead of the competition is a challenge small business owners all over place.
+Trying to stay successful and one step ahead of the competition is a challenge for small business owners all over the place.

 But there are answers.
 In 2017, small and medium-sized businesses (SMBs) made up 99.7% of US companies — many who struggle with bringing new customers into their business.

 The key is harnessing technologies in business to solve the hurdles smaller companies face.

 Not so long ago, certain technology like Messenger bots and sales software, were only available to large corporations with huge budgets.
 Today, the technology used in business is available to everyone and can help smaller companies compete with big names.

 Most small business owners would agree that running your own business is hard.
 Finding new customers, solving the cash flow conundrum, and juggling time demands are constant challenges.
 Add crucial factors like building your brand, delighting existing customers, or hiring great staff, and overwhelm isn’t far behind.

 Keeping a company moving forward can be an uphill battle.
 It would help if you had an edge.
 Technologies in business help smaller operators keep up with—or even pass—their bigger competitors.

 Here’s a look at some emerging technology for 2020 and how it could play out in your business

 To understand the impact of technologies in business, imagine how you would use them.
 What problems could they solve for you?
 Some of these solutions aren’t new.
 But, the secret lies in how they are evolving.

 1. Messenger bots